leonardf-git/it3038c-script-notes/Week4/README.md

 If you’re using Windows, open VSCode and open that folder.
 You’ll notice there is new highlighting and git options in VSCode, because VSCode knows that this is a git repo.

 You can actually do most of your Git work within VSCode without using command line.
-Just click the Github icon
+Just click the Github icon on the left.
+Click the "+" icon to stage your changes.
+Click the ✓ to commit and add a message.
+Click the ... and click Push.
+That's it!

 # Lab 4